ProseMirror/website/pages/docs/guides/commands/index.md

 To figure out whether a selection can currently be deleted, you'd call `deleteSelection(view.state, null)`, whereas to actually execute the command, you'd do something like `deleteSelection(view.state, view.dispatch)`.
-A menubar could, for example, use this to determine which menu items to gray out.
+A menu bar could, for example, use this to determine which menu items to gray out.

 In this form, commands do not get access to the actual editor